 ARTICLE 5 delivery POINTS; OBLIGATIONS OF THE PARTIES; TITLE

-5.1 Energy Delivery Point.
-The Energy Delivery Point shall be any or all of the following delivery points: (a) for deliveries of Energy from the Facility, at the point between the high side of each generator step-up transformer and the first high voltage circuit breaker at the Facility Substation; (b) for deliveries of Energy from Market Sources, any point on Buyer’s transmission system; or (c) any other mutually agreeable points of interconnection.
+5.1 Delivery Point .
+The Delivery Point shall be any or all of the following delivery points: (a) for deliveries of Energy from the Facility, at the point between the high side of each generator step-up transformer and the first high voltage circuit breaker at the Facility Substation; (b) for deliveries of Energy from Market Sources, any point on Buyer’s transmission system; or (c) any other mutually agreeable points of interconnection.
 Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, Energy at the Delivery Points.
 Seller shall have the right to select the Delivery Points to be utilized and shall have the right to select quantities to be made available at each selected Delivery Point, and Seller shall also have the right, upon notice to Buyer, to change its selection of the Delivery Points and/or the quantity to be made available at each such Delivery Point.

 5.2 Further Obligations of the Parties .
 Seller shall be responsible for any costs or charges imposed on or associated with the delivery of Energy hereunder prior to the Delivery Point.
 With respect to Energy produced by Market Sources, such responsibilities shall include, but not be limited to, control area services, inadvertent energy flows, transmission losses and loss charges relating to the transmission of Energy, up to the Delivery Point.
 With respect to Energy produced by the Facility, such responsibilities shall be limited to costs actually incurred by Seller in delivering Energy to the Facility Substation and shall not include charges related to the operation of third-party transmission systems.
 Buyer shall be responsible for any costs or charges imposed on or associated with Energy hereunder, including control area services, ancillary services, inadvertent Energy flows, interconnection fees, transmission losses and loss charges relating to (i) the transmission of Energy at and from the Delivery Point, and (ii) the delivery of Energy from the Facility at the Facility Substation that is related to the operation of third-party transmission systems.

 5.3 Title; Risk of Loss; and Indemnity .
-As between the Parties, Seller shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy prior to the Delivery Point and Buyer shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy at and from theEnergy Delivery Point.
+As between the Parties, Seller shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy prior to the Delivery Point and Buyer shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the Energy at and from the Delivery Point.
 Seller warrants that it will deliver to Buyer the Energy hereunder free and clear of all liens, claims and encumbrances arising prior to the Delivery Point.
 Title to and risk of loss related to Energy hereunder shall transfer from Seller to Buyer at the Delivery Point.
 Seller and Buyer shall each indemnify, defend and hold harmless the other Party from any Claims arising from any act or incident occurring when title to the Energy is vested in the indemnifying Party.
 The Parties have agreed to this Section 5.3 to allocate certain risks and responsibilities as between themselves; as between a Party and a third party, this Section is not intended as an admission of liability or responsibility by either Party, and shall not be construed or implemented in such a manner.

 5.4 Fuel Oil .
 During the Delivery Term, Seller shall maintain sufficient No. 2 oil at the Facility site during the Winter Months to enable it to operate the Facility for 72 hours at full load.